Globalization, Localization

 0008=Select Language

-resource.fr-FR.txt - which contains the below French text.
+resource.fr-FR.txt: that contains the following French text.

-resource.de-DE.txt - which contains the below German text.
+resource.de-DE.txt: that contains the following German text.

-resource.es-ES.txt - which contains the below Spanish text.
+resource.es-ES.txt: that contains the following Spanish text.

-resource.it-IT.txt - which contains the below Italian text.
+resource.it-IT.txt: that contains the following Italian text.

-resource.pt-PT.txt - which contains the below Portuguese text.
+resource.pt-PT.txt: that contains the following Portuguese text.

-You will get resource.en-US.resources file after running the Resgen for resource.en-US.txt.
+You will get a resource.en-US.resources file after running the Resgen for resource.en-US.txt.
 Similarly you will get six .resources files for each .txt files.

-Creating a Web Application to use .resources files.
+Creating a web application to use .resources files.

-Now open the visual studio and open the new c# web application.
+Now open the Visual Studio and open the new C# web application.
 Add a new a web page Default.aspx.
 Now open the Default.aspx in HTML mode and paste the following code below the @ page directive.

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN" >